-In connection with the resignation of Mr. Lucero, our former Vice President of Sales and Marketing, on March 22, 2008, we entered into a Settlement Agreement and General Release of Claims with Mr. Lucero that provided for mutual releases of us and Mr. Lucero, our continued payment of Mr. Lucero's salary and health insurance premiums through July 2008 and payment of an additional \$90,000 to Mr. Lucero.
+In connection with the resignation of Mr. Lucero, our former Vice President of Sales and Marketing, on March 22, 2008, we entered into a Settlement Agreement and General Release of Claims with Mr. Lucero that provided for mutual releases of us and Mr. Lucero, our continued payment of Mr. Lucero's salary and health insurance premiums through July 2008 and payment of an additional \$144,000 (\$90,000 net applicable payroll withholding taxes) to Mr. Lucero.
 The amount and timing of payments to Mr. Lucero under this agreement were the result of negotiations between us and Mr. Lucero, with the involvement of the compensation committee.
-The compensation committee concluded that this agreement was in the best interests of our company in reaching an amicable separation with
+The compensation committee concluded that this agreement was in the best interests of our company in reaching an amicable separation with Mr. Lucero.